 Marketing managers in the United States earned a median annual salary of $141,490 in 2020, according to the US Bureau of Labor Statistics.
 How much you make will depend on your location, your company, and your industry.
 The number of new job openings is expected to increase by 10 percent between 2020 and 2030 .

-If you are interested in pursuing an exciting career as a marketing manager, you may be curious about what it takes to achieve your goal.
-This article will lay out steps you can take to pursue a career in marketing, including what skills and degrees you need, years of work experience required, and how to leverage your network.
+This article will lay out steps you can take to pursue a career in marketing, including what skills and degrees you'll need, how many years of work experience are required, and how to leverage your network.

-To become a marketing manager, you will need to show employers that you can strategize, create marketing plans, analyze data, manage budgets, and help design products or services.
-Getting there might involve building up your skills, getting a degree, creating a portfolio, gaining work experience, and expanding your network.
-Wherever you are in your career, these steps could bring you closer to your goal.
+To become a marketing manager, you'll need to show employers that you can create marketing strategies and plans, launch marketing campaigns, analyze data and track metrics, manage budgets, and help design products or services.
+Wherever you are in your career, the following steps can bring you closer to your goal.

-Here are some workplace skills most commonly found in marketing job descriptions:
+The following skills are most commonly found in marketing job descriptions.

 Teamwork and collaboration